ianmilligan1/HIST640/content/en/docs/Module1/_index.md

 Since I do not want to have an open link out on the Web, all of you will have received via e-mail an invite for the synchronous component of the class.

 You should **download Microsoft Teams** [here](https://www.microsoft.com/en-ca/microsoft-365/microsoft-teams/download-app).
 It is a _free_ download for your desktop or mobile.
 You do not need to have a Microsoft account, and you can join as a guest if you want.

+## Want to Meet with Me?

+As always, you can book a 30-minute meeting with me via Calendly.
+Use this link [here](https://calendly.com/i2millig/30min).
+If there are no times that are available, just send me an [email](mailto:i2millig@uwaterloo.ca) and we can work something out.

+This will create a Microsoft Teams appointment.
+The URL for the Teams link will be in the calendar invitation e-mailed to you.